John had spiked blood pressure. His numbers shot to 162/96 on his recent physical. The doctor immediately put him on heart medication.

 In a short time nearly all his blood parameters normalized.
 He dropped all the meds and stayed just on a few supplements.
 Last time I measured his blood pressure it was at 125/80 with a normal pulse of 68.

 Now he has absolutely no symptoms even with strenuous physical exertion and he is full of energy.
 He feels that lifestyle changes and health education did more for him than all the meds his doctor put him on.
-He is joking that the surgeons will have to work on someone else, likely someone who only has one doctor, because for him blocked arteries or spiked blood pressure are no longer an issue.
+He is joking that the surgeons will have to work on someone else, likely someone who only has one doctor, because for him blocked arteries or spiked blood pressure is no longer an issue.